geoffrey-diederichs/Hack_in_2025/note/README.md

 puts(notes + (ulong)index * 0x10);
 ```

-We can write over `notes`, so if `puts` actually calls `printf` this gets us a format string.
+We can write whatever we want over `notes`, so if `puts` actually calls `printf` this gets us a format string.

 ![revelation](https://media3.giphy.com/media/v1.Y2lkPTc5MGI3NjExMjB6N3FxMDM0NWp5b3BtMWI2NDByYzdramFkaHE0ZTloaDg1dGFlNiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/26ufdipQqU2lhNA4g/giphy.gif)

-First thing first, let's check wheter it's feasable using GDB:
+First thing first, let's check wheter it's feasable using GDB :

 ![got overwrite](./Images/got_plt_values.png)

 Since `puts`'s address isn't resolved until we call it in `view()`, it doesn't point to the libc yet.
 And as we can see above, we only have to overwrite the least significant byte to `0xf0` to make it point to `printf`'s plt.
-Let's make it happen with a script:
+Let's make it happen with a script :

 ```python
 def add(index:bytes, value:bytes):